xtext/xtext-reference-projects/README.md

 - add the project to the travis build
   - create a shell script in the scripts folder
   - in the `.travis.yml` file, edit `matrix` and add a `BUILDCMD` entry for the shell script
-- add the wizard configuration used to generate the project to this readme file
+- add the wizard configuration used to generate the project to this README file

 ### Wizard configuration

 |                                       | greetings-gradle | greetings-maven | greetings-tycho |
 |---------------------------------------|------------------|-----------------|-----------------|